Warmishfrog/COMP3015/README.md

  In terms of construction.
 I've used toruses of different sizes to create the lava pool then a multilight system to create the emerging lava and finally a rotating spotlight to simulate moving lava.
 As well as the sin() wave on the Y translation of the skeleton model to simulate bobbing up and down

+I've used custom skeleton mesh, called Skelly.obj.
+I've used BlinnPhong ambient shader lighting multiple times for multilight as well as a blinnphong spot shader light that is animated to rotate.
+I've also used a texture as well as texture mixing and alpha to decorate the scene using cement.jpg and fire.png.
+I've used fog and toon shading to improve the visual look of the scene.
+And finally i've incorporated a skybox using the templates HDRpisa although it's obscured by the fog

  Youtube link: https://youtu.be/-c49ieFuNBU
  Model used: https://www.turbosquid.com/3d-models/3d-model-lowpolyskeletonrigged-1970201